Lucas Verthein: Career

 At the 2019 Pan American Games, he won a bronze medal in double sculls.

-At the 2020 Olympic Games in Tokyo, by qualifying for the semifinals of Men's single sculls, he equaled the best Brazilian position in the entire history of rowing in the Olympics.
-The only other Brazilian to reach this level was Paulo César Dworakowski, in Moscow 1980.
+At the 2020 Olympic Games in Tokyo, by qualifying for the semifinals of Men's single sculls, he achieved the best result in Brazil's entire history of Olympic rowing.
+He finished in 12th place, being the 2nd best rower on the American continent in this race.